DerDoktorFaust/PDFToolBox/README.md

 If you do want an "app" version of this, you will need to run p2app, but use the -A flag.
 Py2app will also not package this app due to an issue either with p2app or the Pillow package.
 Nevertheless, if you use the -A flag and keep the python script files forever in the same location, you can use it like a regular app on your system.

 ##Update Log

+#Version 1.1
+-Added conversion of Word files to PDF files with a button -Added ability to add Word files and automatically convert to PDF when merging

 #Version 1.0.2
 -Changed method of dropping files into drag-and-drop widget to prevent errors on Windows and Linux systems